casdoor/casdoor-website/docs/user/impersonation.md

 ---
-title: User Impersonation
+title: User impersonation
-description: Impersonate users in Casdoor for troubleshooting and support
+description: Sign in as another user for support and testing without knowing their password.
-keywords: [user impersonation, master password, admin login, simulate user]
+keywords: [impersonation, master password, admin, support]
 ---

-User impersonation allows administrators to temporarily view and interact with the system as another user.
-This capability helps with troubleshooting, testing permissions, and providing support without needing access to users' actual credentials.

-## Overview

-Casdoor provides two ways for administrators to impersonate users in their organization:

-1. **Session-based impersonation** - A one-click approach from the admin interface
-2. **Master password** - A password-based login method
+**Impersonation** lets admins act as another user temporarily—useful for support, testing permissions, and debugging.

+Casdoor supports two methods:

+1. **Session-based** — One-click from the Users page (no password).
+2. **Master password** — Sign in with an org-wide master password as any user.

-Both methods give administrators the same level of access as the impersonated user, allowing them to see exactly what that user sees and experiences.
+Both give you the same access as the impersonated user.

-## Session-Based Impersonation
+## Session-based impersonation

-This method lets administrators start an impersonation session directly from the user management interface without needing any passwords.

-### Starting an impersonation session

-Navigate to the Users page in your Casdoor admin panel.
-Each user row includes an "Impersonation" button.
-Clicking this button immediately switches your session to that user's context - you'll see the interface exactly as they do, with their permissions and access rights.
+Start from the **Users** page: each row has an **Impersonation** button.
+Click it to switch your session to that user; the UI and permissions match theirs.

 ![enter impersonation](/img/user/user_impersonation.png)

-During impersonation, you remain logged in with the impersonated user's identity until you explicitly exit.
-Your session remembers both your admin identity and the impersonated user, so Casdoor knows you're in an impersonation context.
+You stay in the impersonated user’s context until you exit.
+Casdoor tracks that you’re impersonating so it can restore your admin session.

-### Exiting impersonation
+### Exiting

-When you're ready to return to your admin account, click your user menu in the top right corner.
-Instead of the usual "Logout" option, you'll see "Exit impersonation."
-Selecting this returns you to your admin session without logging out completely.
+Open the user menu (top right).
+Choose **Exit impersonation** (instead of Logout) to return to your admin session.

 ![exit impersonation](/img/user/exit_user_impersonation.png)

-:::tip Admin-only feature
+:::tip

-Only users with administrator privileges can impersonate other users.
-Regular users won't see impersonation buttons in the interface.
+Only administrators can impersonate; normal users do not see the impersonation button.
 :::

-## Master Password Method
+## Master password

-The master password approach provides an alternative impersonation method through the standard login flow.
-When configured, administrators can use a special organization-wide password to sign in as any user.

-### How master password works
+Impersonation is also available at login: set an organization **master password**; admins can then sign in as any user in that org by entering the master password instead of the user’s password.

+### Behavior

-During login, Casdoor checks credentials in a specific order: first against the organization's master password, then against the user's individual password.
-If the master password matches, authentication succeeds regardless of the user's actual password.
+On login, Casdoor checks the organization’s master password first, then the user’s password.
+If the master password matches, login succeeds for that user without their real password.

 ### Setting up master password

 To configure this feature, open your Organization settings and locate the Master Password field.
 Enter a strong password and save.
-From that point forward, you can use this password at the login screen with any username from your organization to sign in as that user.
+From then on, use this password at the login screen with any username in that organization to sign in as that user.

 ![master password](/img/user/master_password.png)